-Being person centred assumes that an individual can determine the direction of their life based on their own strengths, abilities, networks and preferences to meet their goals at any stage in their life.
+A person-centred practice assumes that an individual can determine the direction of their life based on their own strengths, abilities, networks, and preferences to meet their goals at any stage in their life.
 The person requesting or requiring support is the driver, rather than the organisation providing the support.

 What is self-direction?

 Self-direction, or self-directed funding, lets the person with a disability and their family decide how to use their funding to best meet their needs.
 It provides choice and control over the supports and services used.